gitter-badger/carlhicksdotme/content/blog/post/updating-mobile-jekyll-script.md

 ### Editorial Setup

-For those of you who have used Editorial's workflows this is pretty stright forward what you'd do with the script but for those who haven't just follow along.
+For those of you who have used Editorial's workflows this is pretty straight forward what you'd do with the script but for those who haven't just follow along.
 <br>
 <br>
 I suggest creating a post to test with before starting.
 Then you will click the wrench in the two right conner to enter the workflow panel.
 Once in the workflow panel you will want to create a new workflow by clicking on the '+' in the top left conner.